tardis-sn/tardis/docs/running.rst

 Running TARDIS in the commandline
 =================================

-After installing TARDIS just download the configuration file and the standard atomic data set from the `tardis-refdata
+After installing TARDIS just download the configuration file from the `tardis-setups <https://github.com/tardis-sn/tardis-setups>`_ and the standard atomic data set from the `tardis-refdata
 <https://github.com/tardis-sn/tardis-refdata>`_ repository and run TARDIS.
 Assuming you have ``wget``, you could follow the procedure: